-However, as per the sources, the banking giant hasn’t abandoned the idea completely but is rather pushing the possibility to lower down on its priorities list and could still move to open the desk at a later date.
+However, per the sources, the banking giant hasn’t abandoned the idea completely but is pushing the possibility to lower down on its priorities list and could still move to open the desk at a later date.

 Prolonged rumors of significant progress were outstretched within the company towards the establishment of a direct crypto trading desk over the past couple of months.
 Despite the ambiguity regarding the decision with the bank’s commitment towards launching a crypto trading desk, comments from within and other respected sources strongly recommended some relevant interest on the subject matter.
 This includes a comment from a spokeswoman from the bank who went on to clarify how they are working to meet the demands of their clients who have expressed interest in cryptocurrencies.